Conrad Grebel University College

 Tackling global challenges starts with understanding a problem and its wider context by exploring, probing, and researching all of the connecting elements and factors around it.

 Each fall, Conrad Grebel University College sends a team to the MEDAx Pitch Competition.
 This competition is for next generation of start-ups that aligns with Mennonite Economic Development Associates (MEDA) values.
 It is held in the spirit of MEDA’s mission and vision, to encourage and foster social-minded innovation, a space in which MEDA has over 60 years of experience.
 The Centre for Peace Advancement is active in building, supporting and mentoring the team.

 In response to the global health crisis, the Centre for Peace Advancement has partnered with Concept by Velocity for the Pandemic Challenge.
 The Challenge encourages students to develop their ideas related to the many widespread challenges emerging as a result of COVID-19.
 The Challenge involves a series of workshops, one-on-one coaching, and the opportunity to apply for both the Pandemic Challenge Fund $3K and Concept $5K Pitch Competition.

 The Peace Innovators Scholarship and Mentoring Program is a year-long program that equips young leaders with skills to tackle a problem they are passionate about in their community.
 This program is open to students entering their final year of high school.

 The PeaceTech Living-Learning Community is a community of students from diverse disciplines that explores the intersection of peacebuilding and technology - critically reflecting on the social impact of technology, and fostering the creation of "tech for good."

-The community is made of first - fifth year undergraduate students who are residents or associates at Conrad Grebel University College.
+The community is made of first - fifth year undergraduate students who are residents, virtual residents, or associates at Conrad Grebel University College.